 Mechelen’s 2008 Lighting Masterplan enhances safety, identity, and heritage by using adaptable white lighting across key urban features, respecting the city's structure while creating a layered, energy-conscious system tailored to function and aesthetics.

-A Lighting Masterplan is a thoroughly studied strategy aimed at enhancing the city's identity & safety while respecting its structure & character within normative requirements.
+A Lighting Masterplan is a thoroughly studied strategy aimed at enhancing the city's identity and safety while respecting its structure and character within normative requirements.

 In 2008, the city issued a public competition that we won for elaborating a Lighting Masterplan for the downtown area.

-The Lighting Plan was conceived as a set of superimposed layers, each tailored to specific characteristics & challenges: It respects the city’s urban layout & highlights important areas; it meets functional needs of different spaces, ensuring lighting is adapted to seasonal requirements & specific activities; defined areas are treated in their own lighting vocabulary, creating internal nighttime identity based on aesthetic and functional considerations.
-White light was adopted citywide, enhancing colour perception, visibility of faces & general safety.
+The Lighting Plan was conceived as a set of superimposed layers, each tailored to specific characteristics and challenges: It respects the city’s urban layout and highlights important areas; it meets functional needs of different spaces, ensuring lighting is adapted to seasonal requirements and specific activities; defined areas are treated in their own lighting vocabulary, creating internal nighttime identity based on aesthetic and functional considerations.
+White light was adopted citywide, enhancing colour perception, visibility of faces and general safety.
 Despite slightly higher consumption than yellow sodium, it outweighs drawbacks in urban settings.

-The system is designed to adjust to seasonal changes & specific events.
-Architectural and landscape elements can be turned off or dimmed for eco-considerations, energy conservation & adaptability to future needs.
+The system is designed to adjust to seasonal changes and specific events.
+Architectural and landscape elements can be turned off or dimmed for eco-considerations, energy conservation and adaptability to future needs.